mastaehe/bonsaiai.github.io/source/includes/examples/_simulink.html.md

    feeds output
 end
 ```
-The concept is named `thermostat`, and it takes input from the simulation model about the state of the temperature in the house (`HouseheatState` schema).
+The concept, `thermostat`, takes input from the simulation model about the state of the temperature in the house (`HouseheatState` schema).
 It outputs to the `HouseheatAction` schema.
 This is the AI's next move in the game.

 ###### Simulator